corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/json.md

 To gain support for JSON serialization of common Corda data types:

 1. Include a dependency on `net.corda:jackson:XXX` in your Gradle or Maven build file, where XXX is the Corda version you are targeting (0.9 for M9, for instance).
-2. Obtain a Jackson `ObjectMapper` instance configured for use using the `JacksonSupport.createNonRpcMapper()` method.
+2. Obtain a Jackson `ObjectMapper` instance configured using the `JacksonSupport.createNonRpcMapper()` method.

 You can use variations of this method to get alternative Jacksons configurations.
 For example, if you have an RPC